Newman Center: Ministry and services

 The centers provide pastoral services and ministries to their Catholic communities, in particular to the Roman Catholic student population within the universities.
 However, since these centers are located on university campuses, those of other Christian denominations often come and participate as well.
-A variety of university and parish related meetings and social events take place at the centers, as well as personal events including Catholic weddings, anniversary celebrations, baptisms, masses and funeral receptions.
+A variety of university and parish related meetings and social events take place at the centers, as well as personal events including Catholic weddings, anniversary celebrations, baptisms, Masses, and funeral receptions.

 United States

-Here are a few examples of campuses with Newman Centers:
+Examples of campuses with Newman Centers include:

 St. John's Catholic Newman Center at the University of Illinois at Urbana–Champaign—formerly known as the Newman Foundation—is the largest in the nation and has been considered one of the model Newman Centers in the United States.
 The center encompasses three main entities: St. John's Catholic Chapel, Newman Hall, and the Institute of Catholic Thought.
 It is one of the few Newman Centers that also encompasses a large undergraduate residence, Newman Hall, through the university's Certified Private Housing program, having over 600 live-in residents, a cafeteria, and other services.

 The Newman Center at Troy University in Troy, Alabama is a coed residence hall which opened in 2013.
 The Newman Halls will house 376 residents, 6 resident assistants, and one live-in married couple who acts as the community directors.

 Blessed Pope John Paul II Newman Center at the University of Illinois, Chicago serves the largest Catholic student population in the Midwest and one of the largest in the country.
 UIC has 25,000+ students, of which over 15,000 are Catholic.
 The John Paul II Newman Center in 1999 established the Arthur J. Schmitt Chair in Catholic studies for students to study the Catholic faith and receive college credit for doing so.
 Currently, students may receive a minor in Catholic studies.
-Of the other programs the John Paul II Newman Center offers, Vocation Discernment averages 10–15 students each year who study to become priests and religious brothers and sisters.
+Of the other programs which the John Paul II Newman Center offers, Vocation Discernment averages 10-15 students each year who study to become priests and religious brothers and sisters.
 The Integritas Institute for Ethics, a third program, teaches ethics and morality.
 The John Paul II Newman Center is in the Catholic Archdiocese of Chicago.

 St. Mary's Catholic Center at Texas A&M University decided to turn their permanent parishioners into volunteers for the campus ministry and discontinued all other parish programs not related directly to campus ministry.
 Two hundred families stayed and the rest went to the other parish in College Station.
-The Catholic Campus Ministry Association has done presentations before national audiences concerning the success of St. Mary's.
+The Catholic Campus Ministry Association has given presentations before national audiences concerning the success of St. Mary's.

+The National Catholic Student Coalition in Delaware was created in 1982 and was the successor of the Newman Center and the National Federation of Catholic College Students.